-Dr. Sullivan is the director of Minimally Invasive Neurosurgery and Adult Hydrocephalus in the Department of Neurosurgery and co-director of the Minimally Invasive Skull Base Program based in the Departments of Otolaryngology and Neurosurgery.
-He is co-surgeon along with Dr. William Chandler in the University of Michigan Pituitary Clinic.
-He holds joint appointments in the departments of Neurosurgery, Otolaryngology and Neurology.
+Dr. Sullivan is the director of Minimally Invasive Neurosurgery in the Department of Neurosurgery and co-director of the Minimally Invasive Skull Base Program based in the Departments of Otolaryngology and Neurosurgery.
+He is co-director, along with Dr. William Chandler, in the University of Michigan Pituitary Clinic.
+He holds joint appointments in the departments of Neurosurgery, Otolaryngology, and Neurology.

-His special interests include the use of advanced endoscopic and computer navigational techniques in the treatment of brain, pituitary, skullbase and spinal tumors.
+His special interests include the use of advanced endoscopic and computer navigational techniques in the treatment of brain, pituitary, skull base, and spinal tumors.
 His research interests include the treatment of meningiomas and chordomas of the skull base and spine.
-His congenital neurosurgery practice centers on the treatment of adult hydrocephalus, Chiari malformations and tethered cord syndrome.
 He is a recognized specialist in the treatment of patients with von Hippel-Lindau disease.

-He enjoys history, economics, fitness and raising his daughter Rory.
+He enjoys history, economics, fitness, and spending time with his family.